UnknownRori/UnknownRori-PHP/core/docs/usage.md

         {
             if (Auth::check()) {
                 if (Auth::User()->get('admin')) {
-                    return header("Location: /something");
+                    redirect("dashboard");
                 }
             }

-            return header("Location: /login");
+            redirect("login");
         }
     }

-As you can see, if the user is not an admin or have not authenticate it will redirect to `/login` if the user is an admin it will redirect to `/something`.
+As you can see, if the user is not an admin or have not authenticate it will redirect to route that named `login` if the user is an admin it will redirect to route that named `dashboard`.

 ### Global Middleware